 - Gifts of Cash.

 Shop at ReStore

-In addition, ReStore has monthly auctions.
-They feature a different theme every month.
-You can bid on high-value collector pieces, antiques, and artworks at cheaper prices at the ReStore on the first and third Wednesdays of each month.
+In addition, ReStore has monthly auctions, and they feature a different theme every month.
+You can bid on high-value collector pieces, antiques, and artworks at lower prices at the ReStore on the first and third Wednesdays of each month.
 Just sign up for a bidding number at the cashier.

 9 Steps in Building a Habitat Home

 Habitat for Humanity is a non-profit organization that provides safe and decent housing.
-Here are the 9 steps in building a Habitat Home that the workers and volunteers do for the families.
+Here are the nine steps in building a Habitat Home that the workers and volunteers do for the families.

 1. Find a Property